Gifu National College of Technology

 History

 Nov.
-1962 The cooperative organization for establishing Gifu National College of Technology was authorized.
+1962 The cooperative organization for establishing National Institute of Technology, Gifu College was authorized.

 Mar.
-1965 Main Building II, Building for Practical Work and Dormitory D were erected.
+1965 Main Building ‡U, Building for Practical Work and Dormitory D were erected.

 Mar.
-1966 Main Building III, Gymnasium I and Dormitory C were erected.
+1966 Main Building ‡V, Gymnasium ‡Tand Dormitory C were erected.

 Apr.
 1966 General Affairs and Finance Divisions were established.